Declan Rice

 Declan Rice (born 14 January 1999) is an English professional footballer who plays as a defensive midfielder for Premier League club Arsenal and the England national team.
 Known for his versatility, stamina, ball-carrying and tackling, he is considered one of the best midfielders in the world.

 Rice began his professional career at West Ham United, having been released by Chelsea's academy, and established himself as a key first-team player by 2017.
 In 2022, he succeeded Mark Noble as club captain, and led the club to a UEFA Europa Conference League title the following year, as well as being named the competition's Player of the Season.
-After making 245 appearances for West Ham, Rice was signed by Arsenal in July 2023 for a club record fee of £100 million, making him the joint-most-expensive English player in history.
+After making 245 appearances for West Ham, Rice was signed by Arsenal in July 2023 for a club record fee of £100 million, making him the joint-most-expensive English player in history and going on to help them win their first Premier League title in 22 years.

-Eligible to play for England or the Republic of Ireland, Rice represented the Republic of Ireland internationally at both youth and senior levels prior to 2019.
+Eligible to play for England or the Republic of Ireland, Rice represented the latter internationally at both youth and senior levels prior to 2019.
 He subsequently changed his national allegiance and made himself available for selection by England.
-Rice made his England debut in 2019 and has represented the country at UEFA Euro 2020, the 2022 FIFA World Cup, and Euro 2024, finishing runner-up in both European Championship editions he participated in.
+Rice made his England debut in 2019 and was included in the squads for UEFA Euro 2020, the 2022 FIFA World Cup, UEFA Euro 2024 and the 2026 FIFA World Cup, finishing runner-up in both European Championship editions he participated in.

 Early life and career

-Declan Rice was born on 14 January 1999 in Kingston upon Thames, Greater London, where he was raised.
+Declan Rice was born on 14 January 1999 in Kingston upon Thames, London, to father Sean and mother Stephanie.
+He has two older brothers, Connor and Jordan.
 His paternal grandparents were from Douglas, County Cork, in Ireland.
-He joined the academy of Chelsea in 2006, as a seven-year-old.
+He began playing football at Dickerage Lane Adventure Playground in Kingston.

-In 2013, after his release at age 14, he joined the academy of West Ham United after a trial period in the spring.
-West Ham United Academy coach Trevor Bumstead stated it was Rice's determination and persistence that helped him break through the ranks at West Ham.
+In 2006, he joined the Chelsea Academy as a seven-year-old, where he befriended future England teammate Mason Mount.
+In 2013, after his release at age 14, he joined the West Ham United Academy after a trial period in the spring.
+Academy coach Trevor Bumstead stated it was Rice's determination and persistence that helped him break through the ranks at West Ham.
 Rice won the Premier League Cup in 2016 with the under-21s and the Premier League 2 Division 2 in 2020 with the under-23s.